thordurk91/Monocle/README.md

     * *psycopg2* is required for using a PostgreSQL database
     * *aiosocks* is required for using SOCKS proxies
     * *cchardet* and *aiodns* provide better performance with aiohttp
-    * *numba* provides better performance through JIT compilation
-    * *sanic* and *asyncpg* (and a Postgres DB) are required for web-sanic
+    * *sanic* and *asyncpg* (and a Postgres DB) are required for web_sanic
     * *ujson* for better JSON encoding and decoding performance
-6. Run `python3 create_db.py` from the command line
+6. Run `python3 scripts/create_db.py` from the command line
 7. Run `python3 scan.py`
   * Optionally run the live map interface and reporting system: `python3 web.py`

 **Note**: Monocle works with Python 3.5 or later only.
 Python 2.7 is **not supported** and is not compatible at all since I moved from threads to coroutines.
-Seriously, it's 2016, Python 2.7 hasn't been developed for 6 years, why don't you upgrade already?
+Seriously, it's 2017, Python 2.7 hasn't been developed for 6 years, why don't you upgrade already?

 Note that if you want more than 10 workers simultaneously running, SQLite is likely not the best choice.
 I personally use and recommend PostgreSQL, but MySQL and SQLite should also work.